30 Years Later: An Alumna's Leadership Lives On

-In April 1988, Althea (Largie) Ceasor ’88 became the 12th recipient of the Student Leadership Award (now called the Marion Schrank Student Leadership Award), the highest leadership honor at The College at Brockport.
+In April 1988, Althea (Largie) Ceasor ’88 became the 12th recipient of the Student Leadership Award (now called the Marion Schrank Student Leadership Award), the highest leadership honor at SUNY Brockport.
 In an article featured in the Summer 1988 edition of Kaleidoscope, the College's former alumni magazine, Ceasor expressed hope that she would continue to live up to the expectations of the College community after she graduated.
 Now, 30 years later, The Port caught up with Ceasor to learn about the numerous ways she has done just that.

 THEN AND NOW: Althea (Largie) Ceasor ’88

 1988: The Student Leadership Award is selected on the basis of scholarly achievement and exemplary leadership.
 As a resident assistant and tutor at Brockport, Ceasor provided personal and academic support to 50 of her peers each week, on average.